Interview with Bear Grylls - Born Survivor

 He's climbed Everest, had numerous near-death experiences and has broken a number of world records.
-Bear Grylls talks to Editor Laura Daniel about his passion for adventure, frozen yak eyeballs and his latest TV series
+Bear Grylls, talks to us about his TV shows and his passion for adventure.

 From a young age I was climbing with my dad and making rafts - it had me hooked on adventure!
 The Scouts helped me develop that love for the outdoors, plus the fact that the whole world is truly accessible to us if we have the will and determination to go out and make things happen.
 No other generation has ever had that before.
 That's also part of the reason I set up the Bear Grylls Survival Academy, to provide other adventures with the skills needed for some of the planet's extremes.

 What's your proudest moment?